Go back to normal view

 Baby Basics - Reaching out to the least, last and the lost in Sheffield with God’s love and practical help Please donate items for a new baby, to be given to new mothers in vulnerable situations.
 See here for more information.
 You will find a blue box for donations in the narthex.
 Trustees wanted - please see flyer

 St Cuthbert's Firth Park Food Bank collection The Food Bank box is in the Narthex (and there is also a box in Shirley).
 Pictures on the side show the sort of non-perishable groceries that they would like.
+They are currently asking for donations of warm mens' clothing as well as food - see here for more information on the food bank.

 Clifford School Appeal We have been asked to help collect empty, clean 2 litre plastic bottles (the kind that are used for pop or mineral water, not milk!) to build an eco-greenhouse.
 There is a poster in the narthex along with a box for the bottles.